RobertGammon/unfix/README.md

 An interface that mirrors the static methods on `System.DateTime`.
 The interface is implemented by `Implementations.DateTimeAdapter`, which simply delegates to `System.DateTime`.

-This allows you to make classes that need DateTime functionality depend on the IDateTimeAdapter interface, which can be mocked out for testing, and supplied with the implementation in production.
+When you have a class that requires DateTime functionality, this dependency can be made explicit by using the IDateTimeAdapter interface, which can be mocked out for testing, and supplied with the real implementation in production.